gul3isg00/gul3isg00/README.md

 ## 🚀 Key Projects & Experience

-Here are some of the projects I'm most proud of, with a focus on the technical challenges and architecture.
+Hereis a brief overview of some of the projects I'm most proud of:

 ### The SocialLine *(Private Repo)*
 *(Nov 2023 -)*

-As the sole developer for The SocialLine, a start-up cross-platform event matchmaking app, I designed and built the entire system from the ground up.

-* **Backend:** Built a high-performance backend in **Rust** featuring 7 interconnected servers.
-* **Frontend:** Developed the cross-platform mobile app using **React Native**.
-* **Infrastructure:** Integrated **MongoDB** for data storage and **AWS S3** for file storage.
-* **Core Algorithm:** Implemented a **threaded, graph-based matchmaking algorithm** to ensure speed and accuracy.
-I also designed systems to prevent redundant data.
-* **Leadership:** Beyond coding, I led internal meetings, managed stakeholder communications, researched and implemented GDPR compliance, and mentored a summer intern in React and full-stack development.
+Architected a cross-platform event matchmaking app from scratch.
+Built the high-performance **Rust** backend (7 interconnected servers) and the **React Native** frontend.
+Implemented a threaded, graph-based matchmaking algorithm and integrated MongoDB & AWS S3.

-### 2. W3W Delivery Route Planning App *(On GitLab)*
+### W3W Delivery Route Planning App  *(On GitLabs)*
 *(Sep 2023 - Jun 2024)*

-I served as the team leader for a project with **KerridgeCS**, directing the development of a delivery route planning app.
+Led an Agile project for **KerridgeCS**, directing all client communications and development of a delivery route planning app.
+Headed the **React Native** frontend build, personally implementing complex features like API integration, map-based satnav, and offline support.

-* **Project Management:** I directed the project using **Agile sprints** and handled all client communications.
-* **Frontend Lead:** I led the front-end development in **React Native**.
-* **Complex Features:** I personally built the app's most complex features, including:
-    * API integration
-    * Map-based satnav
-    * Offline support
-* **Problem Solving:** I led collaborative debugging sessions over Discord to solve difficult technical problems and successfully kept the project on track by adapting our workflow after a team member's departure.

-* **BSc Computer Science**
-* On track to achieve a **First class degree**.
-* **Key Modules:** Developing Maintainable Software, Operating Systems & Concurrency, Languages and Computation, Systems & Architecture, Human AI Interaction.

-## 🎨 Other Interests

-When I'm not coding, I'm also interested in 3D Printing, Reptile Keeping, and Graphic Design.
-* **Graphic Design:** My complex photo montage created with Adobe Photoshop was selected for a national art exhibition and I was featured in an interview for **Adobe's global MAX 2021 showcase**.
-* **ESports:** I ran my college's ESports society, growing it to over 100 members and leading 3 of our teams to become national champions.